-In the management of its financial instruments, the Company is exposed to risk factors such as exchange rates, interest rates and price levels, such as stock exchange listing and others.
-These risks are managed according to the Company's policy guidelines and market risk exposures are measured using various quantitative models, such as Value at Risk (VaR), scenario simulation and sensitivity analysis.
+The Company is exposed in the management of its financial instruments to risk factors such as exchange rates, interest rates, and price levels, such as stock market price and others.
+These risks are managed considering the guidelines established in the Company's policies and the exposures to market risks are measured using different quantitative models, such as Value at Risk (VaR), scenario simulation, and sensitivity analysis.